Skip to content

 The last orbital of an element is the period of that element.
 The electron configuration of hydrogen shows that the last orbital of hydrogen is 1.
 That is, the period of hydrogen is 1.

-How to determine the valency and valence electrons of hydrogen?
+Determine the valency and valence electrons of hydrogen

 Formation of hydrogen ionic bond